Bunaken - North Sulawesi

 Diving in and around Bunaken is mostly wall diving and drift diving, but also includes several beautiful Coral slopes.

-You will find flat reefs that slope down around 15 metres to form underwater valleys or vertical walls plunging hundreds of metres down, large caves
+Flat reefs sloping down to form underwater valleys or vertical walls plunging hundreds of metres down.

 It is quite common to make 3 dives in the area and enjoy your lunch on the boat.